awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-managedblockchain-node.md

 ## Properties<a name="aws-resource-managedblockchain-node-properties"></a>

 `MemberId`  <a name="cfn-managedblockchain-node-memberid"></a>
 The unique identifier of the member to which the node belongs\.
+Applies only to Hyperledger Fabric\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)